alex-gutev/generic-cl/README.md

 The `HASH-MAP` structure wraps a standard `HASH-TABLE` or `CUSTOM-HASH-TABLE`.
 The `TABLE` slot, accessed with `HASH-MAP-TABLE`, stores the underlying hash-table.

-The `HASH-MAP` function creates a hash-map wrapping `TABLE`.
+The `HASH-MAP` function creates a hash-map wrapping a hash table passed as its only argument.

 ##### Implemented Interfaces

 The iterator interface is implemented for `HASH-MAP`'s.
-Each element returned by the iterator is a `CONS`' with the key in the `CAR` and the corresponding value in the `CDR`.
+Each element returned by the iterator is a `CONS` with the key in the `CAR` and the corresponding value in the `CDR`.
 The order in which the entries are iterated over is unspecified.
-Likewise it is unspecified which entries will be iterated over if `START` or `END` is provided, the only guarantee being that `END - START` entries are iterated over.
+Likewise it is unspecified which entries will be iterated over if `START` is non-zero and/or `END` is non-NIL, the only guarantee being that `END - START` entries are iterated over.
 The reverse iterator iterates over the entries in the same order as the normal iterator due to the order of iteration being unspecified.

 The [(SETF AT)](#setf-at) method for the `HASH-MAP` iterator sets the value corresponding to the key of the current entry, being iterated over, to the value passed as the argument to `SETF`.

 The collector interface is implemented for `HASH-MAP`'s.
-The `ACCUMULATE` method expects a `CONS` where the `CAR` is the key of the entry to create and the `CDR` is the corresponding value.
+The [ACCUMULATE](#accumulate) method expects a `CONS` where the `CAR` is the key of the entry to create and the `CDR` is the corresponding value.

-An `EQUALP` method is implemented for `HASH-MAP`'s which returns true if both maps contain the same number of `ENTRIES` and each key in the first map is present in the second map, with the corresponding value in the first map equal (by `EQUALP`) to the corresponding value in the second map. **Note:** if the two maps have different test functions, `EQUALP` is not necessarily symmetric i.e. `(EQUALP A B)` does not imply `(EQUALP B A)`.
+An [EQUALP](#equalp) method is implemented for `HASH-MAP`'s which returns true if both maps contain the same number of entries and each key in the first map is present in the second map, with the corresponding value in the first map equal (by `EQUALP`) to the corresponding value in the second map. **Note:** if the two maps have different test functions, the `EQUALP` is not necessarily symmetric i.e. `(EQUALP A B)` does not imply `(EQUALP B A)`.

-A `COPY` method is implemented for `HASH-MAPS` which by default creates a new map with the same entries as the original map.
+A [COPY](#copy) method is implemented for `HASH-MAP`'s which by default creates a new map with the same entries as the original map.
 If `:DEEP T` is provided the values (but not the keys) are copied by `(COPY VALUE :DEEP T)`.

+<a id="make-hash-map"></a>

 #### MAKE-HASH-MAP